AiJared/Python-RoadMap/OOP/OOP_Readme.md

 ### Error Checking

 The CreditCard implementation is not particularly robust.
 First, we note that we did not explicitly check the types of the parameters to charge and make_payment, nor any of the parameters to the constructor.
 If a user were to make a call such as **visa.charge('candy')**, our code would presumably crash when attempting to add that parameter to the current balance.
 If this class were to be widely used in a library, we moght use more rigorous techniques to raise **TypeError** when facing such misuse.

+Apart from the type errors, the implementation may be susceptible to logical errors.
+For example, if a user were allowed to charge a negative price, such as **visa.charge(-300)**, that would serve to **lower** the customer's balance.
+This provides a loophole for lowering a balance without making a payment.
+Of course, this might be considered valid usage if modeling the credit received when a customer returns merchanise to a store.